zelronchain/azure-blockchain-projects/bletchley/bletchley-whitepaper.md

 The Base Platform Tier can be any SmartContract (Ethereum, Eris, etc.) or UTXO (Hyperledger, etc.) implementation.
 If the actual platform chosen supports the Bletchley pluggable model, then the underlying modules can be swapped out for partner offerings like Tendermint and Intel’s POET.

-The Middleware Tier can be consumed by any consortium node either by direct integration of the CryptoDelegate in the VM or UTXO Adapter, regardless of the node’s location (Azure, AzureStack, private datacenter, AWS, etc.).
+The Fabric Tier can be consumed by any consortium node either by direct integration of the CryptoDelegate in the VM or UTXO Adapter, regardless of the node’s location (Azure, AzureStack, private datacenter, AWS, etc.).

-Middleware to provide the common Enterprise Consortium Blockchain Fabric needed for vertical solutions to be built.
+Fabric to provide the common Enterprise Consortium Blockchain Fabric needed for vertical solutions to be built.
 Integration of existing tools can expose distributed ledger capabilities to end users in a manner with which they are familiar.

 Additionally, whole new categories within the Marketplace can be developed.
-Base platform components, additional distributed middleware services, Cryptlets as well as full SmartContract libraries can be discovered, purchased and used right within the tools end users use every day.
+Base platform components, additional distributed Fabric services, Cryptlets as well as full SmartContract libraries can be discovered, purchased and used right within the tools end users use every day.

 A bank can create a certified Commercial Loan SmartContract and list it on the marketplace to get paid for each instance created.
 A small business owner can select a OpenProjectFundingRequest SmartContract to crowd source his next project.
 A developer can find a KYC Cryptlet that will meet the requirements for his application and a consortium can discover the next best consensus algorithm to try out to improve their performance.